 A capitalization limit ("cap limit") is the threshold above which an entity capitalizes purchased or constructed assets.
 Below the cap limit, you generally charge assets to expense instead.
-There is no specifically required cap limit; you should consider a number of factors before settling upon the most appropriate limit.
+There is no specifically required cap limit; a business should consider a number of factors before settling upon the most appropriate limit.

-If you set the cap limit extremely low, then you'll shift some expenditures into fixed assets that you would normally have charged off at once, which will make short-term profits look somewhat higher.
-On the other hand, you'll still need to charge these items to expense eventually, so a low cap limit increases your depreciation expense in later years.
+If the cap limit is extremely low, some expenditures will be shifted into fixed assets that would normally have charged been off at once, which will make short-term profits look somewhat higher.
+On the other hand, these items will still be chargd to expense eventually, so a low cap limit increases the depreciation expense in later years.

-If you set a high cap limit, then there will be substantially fewer assets to record in a fixed assets register, which can greatly reduce the work load of the accounting staff.
+If you set a high cap limit, there will be substantially fewer assets to record in the fixed assets register, which can reduce the work load of the accounting staff.

 Thus, there is no perfect answer.
 I prefer having fewer fixed asset records to keep track of, so I prefer a relatively high cap limit.
-If management wants to impose a really low cap limit in order to bolster short-term earnings, then explain to them that this will result in more short-term income taxes, as well as more personal property taxes, potentially for years to come; these changes result in a cash outflow in the form of tax payments that would not have been present if a higher cap limit had been used.
+If management wants to impose a really low cap limit in order to bolster short-term earnings, explain to them that this will result in more short-term income taxes, as well as more personal property taxes, potentially for years to come; these changes result in a cash outflow in the form of tax payments that would not have been present if a higher cap limit had been used.